You are here

 • • •

-The 178-room Mason & Rook Hotel is LEED Silver-certified, featuring green key switches in each guest room, low-emitting materials such as paint, finishes and floorings and refillable bottles of showering essentials as opposed to disposable bottles.
+The 178-room Viceroy Washington DC is LEED Silver-certified, featuring green key switches in each guest room, low-emitting materials such as paint, finishes and floorings and refillable bottles of showering essentials as opposed to disposable bottles.

 • • •

-Eaton Workshop is LEED Gold-certified, featuring many sustainable initiatives throughout the hotel and house.
+Eaton Washington DC is LEED Gold-certified, featuring many sustainable initiatives throughout the hotel and house.
 Guestrooms feature the most natural and organic mattresses and bathroom amenities are 100 percent natural, while the rooftop features an herb garden and wind turbine.

 Once you're done reading about LEED-certified hotels and venues, check out why DC is one of the healthiest, greenest and most livable cities in the nation.